Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence: Results

 AI assigns only partial points for the expression with the activities shown in Fig.~\ref{fig:2ca}, as it ignores the subsequent fraction, which contains the expected partial pressures of the individual gaseous species in the reaction equation.
 Earlier, we found anecdotal evidence that the incorrect alignment of the fractional line may play a role.

 In Fig.~\ref{fig:6a}, AI does not correctly recognize the position of a cross.
-It claims that the second last answer contains the cross in the left column named ``richtig'' (correct) and deducts points.
+It claims that the second-to-last answer contains the cross in the left column named ``richtig'' (correct) and deducts points.
 It is unclear how this may have happened, except that the student markings are not really crosses.

 For the solution shown in Fig.~\ref{fig:4Aa}, AI awards only partial points as it claims: ``Correct numeric pKa values (2.8 and 12.4) but assigned to the wrong hydrogen atoms.''
 The provided answer of the student is, however, entirely correct.
 Very likely, the system did not recognize correctly how the labels $\text{pKa}_1$ and $\text{pKa}_2$ were attached to the graphical representation of the molecule, making this another example of the system struggling with graphics.